CXwudi/vocadb-video-downloader-new/vvd-taskproducer/README.md

 All configurations can be found in [`application.yml`](./src/main/resources/application.yml) file.

 Below is a copy of the content of the `application.yml` file for your reference.
-However, make sure to check the latest version of the file yourself:
+However, make sure to check for any updates to the file yourself:

 ```yaml
 io: # all fields are required